Jobifromhell/PATools-Data-Updater/README.md

 Configure Git settings in **Settings**:

 - **Repository Path** – Path to the local git repository containing the datasets and manifest.
+Use **Browse…** to pick the folder and grant the sandbox long-lived access.
 If the path is missing or incorrect the app now surfaces a descriptive error instead of the generic “data couldn't be read” message.
 - **Remote** – Remote name or HTTPS URL.
 When an HTTPS URL is provided, the personal access token (PAT) is embedded automatically.
 - **Branch** – Target branch for pushes.
 - **Personal Access Token** – Optional PAT used to authenticate pushes over HTTPS.
-When an HTTPS remote is detected the app em beds the token alongside the `x-access-token` user so GitHub fine-grained tokens work without additional configuration.
+When an HTTPS remote is detected the app embeds the token alongside the `x-access-token` user so GitHub fine-grained tokens work without additional configuration.
 - **Push automatically** – Enable to push after each publish.
 Otherwise only commits are created.
+- **Test Connection** – Runs `git ls-remote` against the configured remote to confirm connectivity and credentials.
+Output and success/failure messages appear directly in Settings.

-Git commands executed:
+Git commands executed when publishing:

 ```bash
 git add <files>